kontainapp/guide/appendix/knative_aks.md

 ---
-label: Installing Kontain and KNative on Azure AKS
+label: Installing KNative with Kontain on Azure AKS
 icon: /images/aks.png
 order: 880
 ---
-# KNative and Kontain
+# KNative and Kontain on AKS Cluster
-### Installing Kontain on AKS cluster
+### Install Kontain
 Once you have [started your AKS Kubernetes Cluster](/appendix/azure_aks), you can install Kontain as shown below:

 ```shell